 + SPECIALS

-All students participate in specials that compliment the rigorous classroom curricula throughout the school year.
-Art, Physical Education, Music, STEAM, and Spanish are offered to all students from grades Kindergarten through grade 8.
+Students participate in specials that compliment the rigorous classroom curricula throughout the school year.
+Art, Physical Education, Music, STEAM, and Spanish are offered to all students from grades Pre-K through Grade 8.